Sear Bliss (1993-present): a Black Metal band from Szombathely, Hungary.

-ear Bliss was formed in the autumn of 1993 by 15-year-old András Nagy and Csaba Tóth (ex-Extreme Deformity; bass).
+ormed in the autumn of 1993, Sear Bliss was the project of 15-year-old András Nagy and Csaba Tóth (ex-Extreme Deformity; bass).
 The first line-up also featured János Barbarics (guitar) and Norbert Keibinger (drums) from Hungarian death metal band Animosity.
 Tóth left the band soon with Nagy assuming bass.
 Zoltán Csejtei (ex-Extreme Deformity; vocals) joined them, and soon the line-up was enriched with a synthesizer by Winter and trumpet by Gergely Szucs to create a unique sound for the band.

 Keibinger left the band in April 1995 as they were working on their first demo.
 Since there was only a short time until recording, Balázs Bertalan (of Extreme Deformity) acted as session drummer.
 That demo, The Pagan Winter, arrived the next month.
 Soon after signing to 'Mascot Records', Winter was replaced by trumpeter Szucs to pursue other musical endeavors, but soon later returned.
 Soon after, Zoltán Csejtei assumed the drum position, Nagy became vocalist again as well as bass duties.
 In August Sear Bliss played their first gig.

 The first album, Phantoms, arrived in 1996.
 The Netherlands' leading metal magazine, Aardschok awarded it the title of "CD Of The Month".
 It was the first (and only) time in the magazine's history that the award went to a black metal album.
 The track, Aeons Of Desolation, would find its way onto the compilation CD of the Dutch progressive rock magazine IO Pages.
 Due to the potential success, 'Mascot' decided that The Pagan Winter demo would be released on CD featuring a 12-minute bonus song, In The Shadow of Another World.